Skip to content

 Run the subscription-specific test suite:

-# Test subscription implementation
+# Test subscription implementation (event transformation)

-mvn test -Dtest=PostgresDatabaseSubscriptionImplementTest
+mvn test -pl modules/excalibase-graphql-postgres -Dtest=PostgresDatabaseSubscriptionImplementTest

 # Test WebSocket handler

-mvn test -Dtest=GraphQLWebSocketHandlerTest
+mvn test -pl modules/excalibase-graphql-api -Dtest=GraphQLWebSocketHandlerTest

 Integration Testing

-Test with a real PostgreSQL instance:
+Test with a real database using Docker Compose:

 make dev